BrookTsui/BrookTsui.github.io/_pages/interest.md

 From both theoretical and experimental aspects, neutrino physics is a subject not to be missed.
 Moreover, I secretly believe it is probably one of the rare subjects where theories and experiments parade abreast as of now.

-# Black Hole Thermodynamics & Gravity/Gauge Duality
-The pioneering work done by Bekenstein and Hawking has opened the vista to a brand new physical world, where quantum marries gravity.

-The ineffable area entropy implies the holography principle, the great revolution of our understanding of spacetime and information.
-This field has proved fruitful.

-The complexity proposed by L. Susskind and the recent progress made by A. Wall about the

 # Quantum Field Thoery
 As A. Zee said, QFT is not only a huge branch of physics but also a powerful tool and a universal perspective for almost everthing.
 By